 I come from the beautiful city of Zagreb, Croatia.
 Beautiful is a relative term, I’m aware, but I’m biased.

 I’m a 3d artist.
 Not really unexpected since this is a page about 3d stuff.
-I specialize in architectural and product visualization of all kinds, and I work at Studio Niskota, probably the world’s smallest 3D company with a render farm.
+I specialize in architectural and product visualization of all kinds, and I’m the CTO of Polymachine, probably the world’s smallest 3D company with a render farm.

-The studio was started by my long time friend Dean Niskota, and after collaborating on quite a few projects, I officially joined the company.
+I used to work with my friend Dean Niskota in his company Studio Niskota, and after a few years of busting our collective asses, we were joined by our long time business partner Martin Ferić, and together the three of us started Polymachine.
 And the rest is history as they say.
-Representing our small company, so far I was lucky to be given a chance to speak at the End User Event conference in Utrecht, D2 conferences in Vienna and Chaosgroup’s CG2 event in Sofia.
-(Whoever reads this and had sat through any of those – thank you, you’re the best!)
+Representing our small company, so far I was lucky to be given a chance to speak at the End User Event conference in Utrecht, D2 conferences in Vienna and Chaosgroup‘s CG2 and TotalChaos events in Sofia, and more recently State of Art in Venice as a collaboration with iToo Software (Whoever reads this and had sat through any of those – thank you, you’re the best!)

 I’m a stickler for optimization (in plain English it means I’m lazy to do stuff I feel is stupid) and I have more hobbies and interests than I, or the bank computer managing my credit cards, can count.
 Some of those hobbies may appear on the site as well in due time but it’s to early to say.